 Today, Walter Morgan and Geraldine Morgan, his wife, have an elegant house on a lake in North Carolina.
 Geraldine supervises the gardens, the brightly blooming rhododendrons and carefully trimmed mulch paths, with their cheerful spaniel “Essie” at her heels.
 They have friends.
 They attend church.
 Life is good.

-Earlier this month, the Morgans drove out to a public golf course in Charlotte.
+The Morgans drove out to a public golf course in Charlotte.
 Hundreds of people milled around Charlie Sifford, who was being honored on that day as the course was renamed the Dr. Charlie Sifford Golf Course.
 Morgan and Sifford traveled together on the Champions Tour and are old friends.

 There are many shadings to their stories: Morgan and Stroble – African-American golf professionals who served proudly in Vietnam – Stroble up from the caddie ranks, Morgan through the military.
 Both deal with a disorder brought on by combat.
 Both are the beneficiaries of a legacy for black golfers earned by Sifford and Bill Spiller, Ted Rhodes, Joe Louis, Pete Brown, Lee Elder, Charlie Owens, Harold Dunovant, Calvin Peete and many, many others.